ayfellows1554/Programming-II-Recipe-Book/README.md

 ---
 ## AI and External Resources Disclosure

-GitHub Copilot, as well as Microsoft Copilot, did help with the error handling at the end by showing where mixed naming was occurring, giving solutions on why there was a persistent error (for example: c2672) and showing where there was a missing header
+GitHub Copilot, as well as Microsoft Copilot, did help with the error handling at the end by showing where mixed naming was occurring and giving solutions on why there was a persistent error (for example: c2672).

 ### Collaboration Policy Statement